fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 echo Password: $(kubectl get secret --namespace mlflow mlflow-tracking -o jsonpath="{.data.admin-password }" | base64 -d)
 ```

 ### Use Jupyter to test the MLflow Installation

-The following code uses MLflow to track and log experiment information, metrics, and artifacts while performing image classification with a pre-trained MobileNetV2 model.
+The following code uses MLflow to track and log experiment information, metrics, and artifacts while performing image classification with the MobileNetV2 model.
 It also saves the model and the downloaded image for later reference and displays the image with the predicted object class and confidence score.

 ```python
 import requests